nimipet/nimipet/README.md

 <br>
 # Contribution

+**General:**
 - Feel free to submit bug fixes.
 After the review, fixes will be merged with the master and deployed to the live version.
-- For new ideas and functionalities, before the actual development, please propose the new idea in Telegram or here in issues.
+- For new ideas and functionalities, please before the actual development, propose the new idea in Telegram or here in issues.
 <br>

 **To do:**